tarof429/online_books/udemy-cka/README.md

 ---
 description: >-
-  This guide is based on the Udemy course called "Certified Kubernetes Administrator (CKA) with Practice Tests.
+  This guide is based on the Udemy course called "Certified Kubernetes Administrator (CKA) with Practice Tests".
 ---